-Child and Child antiretroviral therapy

-122. Do the national guidelines recommend treating all infants and children living with HIV irrespective of symptoms?

-Treat all, regardless of age

-Yes, treat all, aged <10 years

-Yes, treat all, aged <5 years

-Yes, treat all, aged <2 years

-Yes, treat all, aged <1 years

-Other (please specify):

-122.1 What is the status of implementing the treat all policy regardless of age in your country?
+123. Does your country have a policy or recommendation for point-of-care infant diagnosis testing?

+Yes

+No

+123.1 If yes, where is it implemented?

-Implemented in few (<50%) treatment sites
+Implemented in few (<50%) sites

-Implemented in many (50-95%) treatment sites
+Implemented in many (50-95%) sites

-Implemented countrywide (>95% of treatment sites)
+Implemented countrywide (>95% of sites)

 Not implemented in practice

 Other (please specify):

-Caron (process speeding).
+Child anti retroviral therapy

-123. □ Does your country have a national policy on the frequency of clinic visits for children who are established on antiretroviral therapy?
+124. Does your country have a national policy on the frequency of clinic visits for children who are established on antiretroviral therapy?

+Yes

-Yes No
+No

-NO .

-123.1 If yes, please specify the frequency of clinic visits in the national policy:
+124.1 If yes, please specify the frequency of clinic visits in the national policy:

 Once a month

+Every 2 months

 Every 3 months

 Every 6 months

 Every 12 months

 Other (please specify):

-123.2 If yes, what is the status of implementation?
+124.2 If yes, what is the status of implementation?

 Implemented in few (<50%) treatment sites

 Implemented in many (50-95%) treatment sites

 Implemented countrywide (>95% of treatment sites)

 Not implemented in practice

 Other (please specify):

-124. Does your country have a national policy on how frequently children who are established on antiretroviral therapy should pick up
+125. Does your country have a national policy on how frequently children who are established on antiretroviral therapy should pick up antiretroviral medicine?

-antiretroviral medicine?

 Yes

 No

-124.1 If yes, please specify the frequency of antiretroviral medicine pick-up included in the national policy:
+125.1 If yes, please specify the frequency of antiretroviral medicine pick-up included in the national policy:

 Once a month

 Every 2 months

 Every 3 months

 Every 6 months

 Every 12 months

 Other (please specify):

-124.2 If yes, what is the status of implementation?
+125.2 If yes, what is the status of implementation?

 Implemented in few (<50%) treatment sites

-Implemented in nany (50-95%) treatment sites

-Implemented countrywide (>95% of treatment sites)

-Not implemented in practice Other (please specify):

-q op-osity,

-125. When is a child who initiated antiretroviral therapy considered lost to follow-up in your country?

-Has not been seen for HIV care or pharmacy pick-up in 1 month

-Has not been seen for HIV care or pharmacy pick-up in 2 months

-Has not been seen for HIV care or pharmacy pick-up in 3 months

-Has not been seen for HIV care or pharmacy pick-up in 6 months

-126. Does your country have a strategy or plan to ensure that adolescents born with HIV are not lost to follow-up as they transition into adult HIV care?

-Yes

-No

-127. Are cohorts of children receiving antiretroviral therapy monitored (i.e., ensuring that these children are alive and receiving antiretroviral therapy) in national registers at six-month and 12-month intervals?

-Yes

-No

-128. Are growth monitoring and nutrition programmes for children integrated with HIV testing and treatment in your country?

-Implemented in few (<50%) treatment sites

 Implemented in many (50-95%) treatment sites

 Implemented countrywide (>95% of treatment sites)

 Not implemented in practice

 Other (please specify):

+126. Are cohorts of children receiving antiretroviral therapy monitored (i.e., ensuring that these children are alive and receiving antiretroviral therapy) in national registers at six-month and 12-month intervals?

+Yes

+No

+127. When is a child who initiated antiretroviral therapy considered lost to follow-up in your country?
+Has not been seen for HIV care or pharmacy pick-up in 1 month Has not been seen for HIV care or pharmacy pick-up in 2 months Has not been seen for HIV care or pharmacy pick-up in 3 months Has not been seen for HIV care or pharmacy pick-up in 6 months 128.
+Does your country have a strategy or plan to ensure that adolescents born with HIV are not lost to follow-up as they transition into adult HIV care?
+Yes No 129.
+Are growth monitoring and nutrition programmes for children integrated with HIV testing and treatment in your country? / .
+Are growth monitoring and nutrition programmes for clinicien integrated with rife testing and treatment in your country: Implemented in few (<50%) treatment sites Implemented in few (<50%) treatment sites Implemented in few (<50%) treatment sites Implemented in many (50-95%) treatment sites